coderefinery/jupyter/instructor_guide.md

 For inspiration, the instructor can open in a new tab the gravitational wave webpage with notebooks, and show how they can be launched in the cloud.
 It's also good to open the "Gallery of interesting Jupyter Notebooks" link to show a flavor of what's out there.

-The IDE section is adopted from the retired IDE lesson.
-The purpose of including it here is that IDEs deserve at least to be discussed.
+The IDE section is adopted from the retired IDE lesson, and is included here as a general discussion about IDEs..
 The instructor can ask the audience what, if any, IDEs they are using, and briefly discuss various pros and cons.

+### Simple type-along

+To show that Jupyter Notebooks are rather simple and intuitive, it is good to create a new code cell (e.g. under the Code Cells section) and type some simple code, execute it and show that the output is displayed below.
+The type-along exercise in the jupyter-usecases notebook is more advanced so it's good to show some simple usage first.

 ### Version control of notebooks